cooljingle/memrise-audio-provider/README.md

 # Memrise Audio Provider

-Userscript which creates generates audio for any items you are learning which have none.
+Userscript which provides audio for any items you are learning which have none.

 ### Installation